Behind The Wish: Kristy-Lee Bosher

 I didn’t think I knew what I was getting into but I became Wish Granting Coordinator of the Cardinia-Casey Branch when I was 19.

 Our Branch is a little bit older.
-When I joined there were some volunteers who had retired and there I was a 19-year-old coming in with her ideas.
+When I joined, there were some volunteers who had retired and there I was, a 19-year-old coming in with her ideas.

-We were starting with a new Wish Journey process across Make-A-Wish not long after I started and that was challenging as a young person to be involved in rolling that out when I was still learning about Make-A-Wish and how to find my voice and be part of healthy conversations in the Branch.
+We were starting with a new Wish Journey process across Make-A-Wish not long after I started and that was challenging as a young person, to be involved in rolling that out when I was still learning about Make-A-Wish and how to find my voice and be part of healthy conversations in the Branch.

-I now say to others in the Branch ‘if you ever have a tricky conversation coming up then please let me know’.
-I am happy to help navigate those conversations and make sure they stay positive.
+I now say to others in the Branch, "If you ever have a tricky conversation coming up, then please let me know.
+I am happy to help navigate those conversations and make sure they stay positive."

 The Wish Granting Coordinator role is the communication pathway between head office and the Branch.

-When wishes come into head office and a child is eligible then they will be allocated to the Branch in the child’s catchment zone.
+When wishes come into head office and a child is eligible, then they will be allocated to the Branch in the child’s catchment zone.

 And then it goes to the relevant Wish Granting Coordinator.
 I help decide who is going to be on that Wish Team.